-- By 11:59pm, Thursday, April 10th: Each member of a group will submit a PDF draft of one section of the report that they have been responsible for.
-This submission isn't for detailed grading or feedback, but to confirm that each member of the group has been working on part of the report. - By 11:59pm, Monday, April 14th Wednesday, April 16th: If you are requesting an extension to Friday April 28th Monday, April 21st, for project 2 (thereby using your only extension request) you should send email to Prof. McCamant with title "4271: Project 1 extension request" and list your name and your group members, along with a copy of your current report draft. - By 11:59pm, Tuesday, April 15 Thursday, April 17th: You should submit your PDF report to Gradescope.
-The report should also include a clearly labeled reference to a private UMN github repo (so, on github.umn.edu) that is accessible to smccaman and foiso001, where we can find your two (or more) proof of concept programs and "README.md" file.
+- By 11:59pm, Thursday, May 1st: Each member of a group will submit a PDF draft of one section of the report that they have been responsible for.
+This submission isn't for detailed grading or feedback, but to confirm that each member of the group has been working on part of the report. - By 11:59pm, Monday, May 5th: You should submit your PDF report to Gradescope.
+The report should also include a clearly labeled reference to a private UMN github repo (so, on github.umn.edu) that is accessible to o smccaman and foiso001, where we can find your six (or more) proof of concept programs and "README.md" file.
+Note that since May 5th is the last day of instruction this semester, there will be no extensions for project 3.